 Explanation

-I have just queried the concerned table using information schema to find out the columns and listed the columns in the dropdowns X and Y. You can be smarter and can list only the needed columns Smile.
+I have just queried the concerned table using information schema to find out the columns and listed the columns in the dropdowns X and Y. You can be smarter and can list only the needed columns .

 Then I have listed all the available chart types (from System.Web.UI.DataVisualization.Charting.SeriesChartType enum) in ddChartType dropdown.